datanav/docs/community.rst

 Ask public questions
 --------------------

-There are some unofficial questions and answers to be found on `Stack Overflow <https://stackoverflow.com/questions/tagged/sesam>`_.
+There are some informal questions and answers to be found on `Stack Overflow <https://stackoverflow.com/questions/tagged/sesam>`_.